 Since 2014, Colorado Springs Food Rescue has collaborated with institutions throughout our city, county & state in devising research for our operations.

-Stay tuned for new research updates & resources on this page in Fall 2017!
+Stay tuned for new research updates & resources on this page in Winter 2017!

 El Paso County Public Health (via participation in Food System Assessment Advisory Committee & Healthy Communities Collaborative)